dime-worldbank/dimeanalytics/cloud-resources/README.md

 "_You also need to provide details if the systems needs to: access data from the internet, install libraries from a non-standard repository etc.
-You also need to specify if the resource needs to get requests from the internet.
+You also need to specify if the resource needs to be able to receive requests from the internet.
 For example, if data will be pushed to this system from another resource._"